rubienr/bbb-linuxcnc-config/README.md

 ```

 # Compile Machinekit (optional)
-Since the compiling process requires more memory as provided by the BBB, it cannot be completed using the BBB only.
+Since the compiling process requires more RAM memory as provided by the BBB, it cannot be completed using the BBB only.
-In our case we mount the build folder from the BBB via **sshfs** to a **changeroot** on a diffrerent machine.
+In this case we mount the build folder from the BBB via **sshfs** to a **changeroot** on a diffrerent machine.

 This rules fail to compile on bbb: